christophergandrud/cv/cv_web/Gandrud_cv_web.md

 > Papers [available online](http://christophergandrud.blogspot.com/p/research.html).

-- How the Fed Manages its External Environment: An Analysis of Topical Responses to Political and Economic Stress (1997-2012).
+- Speaking Under Stress: An Analysis of Federal Reserve Speeches.
 With Kevin Young.
-Revise and resumbit at *Journal of Public Policy*.
+Revise and resubmit at *Journal of Public Policy*.

 - When All is Said and Done: Updating 'Elections, Special Interests, and Financial Crisis'.
 With Mark Hallerberg.
 Revise and resubmit at